lemk45/twrp_device_motorola_nice/README.md

-# TWRP Device Tree for Motorola Moto G86 and G86 Power (nice)
+# TWRP Device Tree for Motorola Moto G86 (nice)

-This repository contains the TWRP device tree configuration for the **Motorola Moto G86 and G86 Power (nice)**, powered by the MediaTek MT6878 processor.
+This repository contains the TWRP device tree configuration for the **Motorola Moto G86 (nice)**, powered by the MediaTek MT6878 processor.

 ## Device Specifications